-Considered a typical national dish of Sweden, tender meatballs are popular with young and old across Sweden and belong to every real Swedish buffet, especially at Christmas and Midsummer.
+Considered a national dish of Sweden, these traditional meatballs are popular with young and old across Sweden and belong to every authentic Swedish buffet, especially at Christmas and Midsummer.

 I adapted this meatball recipe from my friend Ron of Lost in a Pot.
 The original köttbullar recipe is by his Swedish mother-in-law.
 Grandmas make the best foods!